SacrilegeWasTaken/c3dlc/README.md

 - Put your text files (you can drop .cie directly) in the c3ldc/source folder.
 - Open file in editor by clicking one of the file buttons.
 - Select mode by clicking on the "Toggle mode" button.
-- Enter width, height, box size and make sure that width and height divided by boxsize is equals zero.
+- Enter width, height and box size.
 - Click one of generate buttons and check your c3dlc/pics folder for result!

 ## To complile program for your system